felwal/felwal.github.io/content/about.md

 title: About me
 hidden: true
 icon: user-round
+summary: I currently study Interactive Media Technology at KTH Royal Institute of Technology.
+Topics include interaction design, computer graphics, and game design – complemented with a focus on environmental and social aspects of technology.
 ---

-I currently study Interactive Media Technology at KTH Royal Institute of Technology.
-Topics include interaction design, computer graphics, and game design – complemented with a focus on environmental and social aspects of technology.

 [](/university-courses)